ivotron/popper2-paper/paper/paper.md

 Popper[^popper1] is a lightweight workflow execution engine that allows users to follow the container-native paradigm for building and running reproducible workflows from archived experimental artifacts.
 This paper makes the following contributions:

-1. The design and architecture of a container-native workflow engine that abstracts over container engines, image builders and resource managers, giving users the ability to focus on Dockerfiles (software dependencies) and workflow logic, without having to invest time in runtime specific details.
+1. The design and architecture of a container-native workflow engine that abstracts over container engines, image builders, and resource managers, giving users the ability to focus on Dockerfiles (software dependencies) and workflow logic, without having to invest time in runtime specific details.

 2. Popper, an implementation of the above design that allows running workflows inside containers in different computing environments like local machines, Kubernetes clusters, or HPC [@yang2005high] environments.

 3. A case study on how Popper can be used to quickly reproduce complex workflows in different computing environments.
    We show how an entire machine learning workflow can be executed on a local machine during development, and how it can be scaled up by reproducing it in a Kubernetes cluster with nodes that have GPUs available in them.
-   We also show how the same workflow reproduced easily in a Slurm [@slurm] cluster in order to scale it up further.
+   We also show how the same workflow can be reproduced easily in a Slurm [@slurm] cluster in order to scale it up further.

 [^popper1]: The version of Popper described in this article is a major overhaul of an earlier version of Popper [@jimenez2017popper].
 See @Sec:previous-popper for more.